Other Vehicle Registrations in Indiana

 Title Your ORV

-You only need to title your off-road vehicle with the Indiana Bureau of Motor Vehicles (BMV) if it's less than 5 years old.
+You only need to title your off-road vehicle with the Indiana Bureau of Motor Vehicles (BMV) if it was purchased after December 31st, 2009.
 If your ORV is older, it's up to you if you want to title it or not.
 If you bought your ORV from a dealer, ask them to prepare an application for title for you.
 Otherwise, contact the IN BMV for more information and instructions.

 ORVs Exempt From Titling